Microtrenching Tools Bring Added Benefit to Contractors

 The cost of fiber line installation is a big selling point for contractors using microtrenchers, as the price-per-home to install a gigabyte internet connection can be excessive using traditional trenching methods.

 Saw blades are the key to what makes the microtrencher different than other trenching equipment.
 The small blades are designed to cut through asphalt or concrete, creating a trench in one quick pass.
 The smaller blade allows microtrenchers to trench in the public right-of-way next to curbs or gutters.

-Vermeer's microtrencher includes its Yellow Jacket cutter system that offers teeth with reversible edges, says Jason Zylstra, marketing manager for Vermeer.
+Vermeer's microtrencher includes its Yellow Jacket cutter system that offers teeth with reversible edges, said Jason Zylstra, marketing manager of Vermeer.
 When an edge is worn, contractors can slip the tooth to access a new cutting edge to help lengthen tooth life and increase cutting time.

 Vermeer's rotary tooth configurations are compatible for wider cutting specifications and a shark tooth wheel is available for narrow cutting specifications.

 Microtrenchers include a hydraulic plunge to provide variable depth control, ranging from 6 to 12 inches, eliminating the need for contractors to manually adjust the equipment.
 They can also be manually tilted 6 degrees to the right or left, allowing contractors to maintain a true vertical trench on uneven surfaces.

 Both Vermeer and Ditch Witch designed their microtrenchers to be part of a larger system that includes other equipment such as a tractor and vacuum system.
 Both have their advantage.
 With the tractor, the contractor is going to get more horsepower.
 “The more horsepower you have, the more strength available for the tough jobs,” Seabolt said.
 “The additional horsepower also provides more stability.”